Jerry19-5/AdaptiveText/README.md

-# AdaptiveText
+# Adaptive Text Project

-Python project
-#Face Landmark detection
-#FaceMesh
-#Most conctrated on eye Landmarks
+This project dynamically adjusts text size based on the user's distance from the screen, enhancing readability for far-sighted individuals.